Wenlinhan/wenlinhan.github.io/_pages/about.md

 She was rewarded as Outstanding Reviewer by International Journal of Electrical Power & Energy Systems, which is a journal ranked #4 in Power Engineering by Google Scholar.

-She is a voting member of IEEE Blockchain Standard.
+She is a voting member of IEEE Standards.

 She is a receipient of Unity & Meta Grant Award.